Replication Protocol

 Boat-side configuration

-Add to your lplex.conf:
+Add to your lplex-server.conf:

 replication {